sstarr77/economic_resilience_group_project/README.md

 > The second example quickly calls out 'Tensorflow tanh documentation,' the explicit quote that is confusing, the explicit question being asked, and a link for additional context.
 Both examples attempt to get the boss/client/whomever to explain hyperbolic tangent, but imagine how much more quickly someone could answer the second query than the first.

 > A helpful way to consider this: When you ask a question, you are basically asking for a favor.
 You're asking a person to give their time, their brainpower, and their knowledge to you.
-Every time you ask them to hunt around for more (i.e. they have to travel to a link to get more information or they struggle to understand the question you're asking), you're asking a bigger and bigger favor from them.
+Every time you ask them to hunt around for more (i.e. they _have_ to travel to a link to get context or they struggle to understand the question you're asking), you're asking a bigger and bigger favor from them.

 ---